Industry welcomes new financial abuse ‘legal loophole’ crackdown

 As part of the package, increasing focus will be placed on ending financial abuse, a “fast growing and insidious form of domestic and family violence where perpetrators rack up tax or social security debts in their partner’s name”, a statement from the party said.

 Namely, under existing laws, an abuser can receive a victim’s super death benefit unless they are the direct cause of that person’s death.
-Even if the perpetrator has been convicted of family violence offences, or in cases when there was systemic abuse which indirectly contributed to the cause of the victim’s death, this still applies.
+Even if the perpetrator has been convicted of family violence offences or in cases where there was systemic abuse that indirectly contributed to the cause of the victim’s death, this still applies.

 “We have zero tolerance for perpetrators who exploit financial systems to harm their victims,” Gallagher said.

-“For too long, perpetrators of family violence have been able to profit from their victims’ death, accessing their super after they died,” ASFA chief executive Mary Delahunty said.
+“For too long, perpetrators of family violence have been able to profit from their victims’ death, accessing their super after they died,” ASFA CEO Mary Delahunty said.

 “This insidious legal loophole is wrong, and we welcome the government’s announcement they will start working to close it.”

-The industry body noted that other sector organisations, like the Super Members Council (SMC) and Women in Super, have similarly advocated to change the law in this area.
+The industry body said that other sector organisations, like the Super Members Council (SMC) and Women in Super, have similarly advocated to change the law in this area.

 Namely, industry has called for two key changes:

-“The superannuation sector stands united and will work with government to bring about the reforms needed to keep members’ money out of the hands of abusers,” Delahunty concluded.
+“The superannuation sector stands united and will work with government to bring about the reforms needed to keep members’ money out of the hands of abusers,” Delahunty said.

 “A perpetrator getting their victim’s super death benefit is an extension of the abuse.
-The intention to introduce these reforms is a critical step towards ensuring that people’s superannuation is protected and not used as a financial reward for perpetrators,” Brumby continued.
+The intention to introduce these reforms is a critical step towards ensuring that people’s superannuation is protected and not used as a financial reward for perpetrators.

 “Perpetrators should not profit from their crimes.
 Closing this legal loophole will protect victims of family violence and financial abuse.